Horacio Anasagasti

 Horacio Anasagasti (July 16, 1879 – April 8, 1932) was an Argentinean engineer, manufacturer of the first Argentine car, the “Anasagasti”, that ran on the Tour de France (1912) and won the Madrid-Paris 1515 km Race in 1913.

 Early life

 His family, of Basque origin, was a wealthy family that was part of the growing Argentine bourgeoisie and aristocracy.
 Horacio Anasagasti was a car lover and followed the news of the automotive industry from an early age.
-At 23, he graduated as engineer at the University of Buenos Aires and was a student of the prominent German engineer Otto Krause.
+At 23, he graduated as engineer at the University of Buenos Aires and was a student of the prominent Argentine engineer Otto Krause.
 He won an academic award and was able to travel to Milan, where he attended a course at the Isotta Fraschini company, returning to Argentina with a car of that brand.
 In 1907, the Touring Club Argentino was founded and he was part of the first Board of Directors as vice president.